kb-gh/ProgAndSciCalc/README.md

 [PI] to enter PI
 [M1S] memory 1 store,  [M1R] memory 1 recall,  [M1+] memory 1 plus
 [M2S] memory 2 store,  [M2R] memory 2 recall,  [M2+] memory 2 plus
+  Hovering mouse over recall button will show the memory value.
-  memories are not saved across program restart
+  Memories are not saved across program restart.
 [RAND] random number (range can be set in Options->Settings) [(] [)] there are 4 levels of nested parentheses a bracketed expression can only be started after a binary operator, or after [=] or [CLR]